 Minor because: The QA manager was only responsible for the programmatic aspects of the quality control program (procedures, training, etc.) and did not have production responsibilities.

--than-minor if: The QA organization was not free from cost and schedule pressures, had production responsibilities, and was not free to report quality issues to the specified responsible officer.
+More-than-minor if: The QA organization was not free from cost and schedule pressures, had production responsibilities, and was not free to report quality issues to the specified responsible officer.

 3. Quality Assurance Program